-In August 1997, the Early Childhood Education Foundation (ECEF) was established by Dr Terry Nienhuys with the sole purpose of providing funding to enable disadvantaged children to attend a kindergarten in their local area.
-Some 17 years ago the Early Learning Association Australia (ELAA) was appointed as the Trustee.
-Under ELAA’s management, the ECEF has provided kindergarten fee support to over 220 families.
-This has only been possible through the generosity of individual donors, philanthropic funds and businesses the ECEF has provided support to hundreds of families.
+The Early Childhood Education Foundation (ECEF) was established by Dr. Terry Nienhuys in 1997 with the purpose of providing funding to enable disadvantaged children to attend a kindergarten in their local area.
+Following this, Early Learning Association Australia (ELAA) was appointed as the Trustee.
+Under ELAA’s management and the generosity of donors, philanthropic funds and businesses the ECEF has provided support to hundreds of families.

 The ECEF has supported children such as Sian*.
 Sian’s mother suffered from extreme illness during a subsequent pregnancy and was frequently admitted into hospital.
 Her father took on the carer role and reduced his hours of work which meant that the family could no longer afford Sian’s kindergarten fees.
 Sian was showing signs of trauma as a result of seeing her mother unwell and was a child at risk.
 It was critical to her social and emotional wellbeing that she attended kindergarten especially as she transitioned to school.

 An application was made to the Foundation and a grant was made to pay Sian’s fees until her father could return to work.

 *Name and image changed to protect child’s privacy.

 Jack’s parents, John and Suzie* witnessed positive effects of attending kindergarten on their eldest child, Katie*.
 They wanted the same experience for Jack but a cancer diagnosis meant Suzie could not work and John had to take time off to support her during treatment which made meeting kindergarten fees difficult.
 Assistance from the ECEF meant Jack continued from the 3 year old program into the 4 year old program which helped to reduce stress on Jack’s family.
 It also meant that Jack could continue learning and avoid the potential effects on his social and emotional development that could result from being isolated from his peers.